MattHodge/matthodge.github.io/_posts/2017-08-04-splunk-spotlight-alerts.md

 # General tips

 * I have found when using the **Real-time** that occasionally an alert may not be triggered if Splunk is very busy with other searches.
-To reduce the load on Splunk, prefer using cron or the build in time-based schedules
+To reduce the load on Splunk, prefer using cron or the built in time-based schedules
 * Remember to scope your search query as tightly as possible on the alerts just to focus in on what you need for the alert
 * Match an alerts schedule and a search time range.
 For example, if you have an alert checking every 5 minutes, you only need to look back at the last 5 minutes of data